 Alex Garza – Good To Be

-When our client approached us, she was looking for an updated look and feel for her clothing brand and social media channels.
+When our client approached our Nashville branding services agency, she was looking for an updated look and feel for her clothing brand and social media channels.
 Her social media channels on Instagram and YouTube were thriving under her name, Alexandrea Garza, but functioning separately from her clothing line, Good To Be.

 To start off the project, our design team took a deep dive into the creative questionnaire to create a brief for our team.